Skip to content

 Components Detail Time

-In-class learning (in classroom/on ZOOM): Hands-on activities and discussions 3 hours
+In-class learning: Hands-on activities and discussions 3 hours

 The materials you need to bring for Module 2